avocadodoe/Assignment-3/README.md

 # Blackjack

-CSC 280 - Assignment Three
+CSC 280 - Assignment 3

 Problem One: